thbishop/ec2_metadata_dump/README.md

 ## Quick Start

-First, download a pre-built binary here.
+First, download a pre-built binary from the desired [release](https://github.com/thbishop/ec2_metadata_dump/releases).

 You can then dump the data with: